papa-rugi/cloud-shepherd/README.md

             console.log(err);
         });

-    //Upload any file by simply supplying a Readable object and passing
+    //Upload any file by passing a Readable object to the uploadFile function. const Readable = require('stream').Readable;
-    //it as a parameter.
-Using streams and promises, this can be done async. const Readable = require('stream').Readable;
     const readStream = Readable({objectMode: true});